jromnes/Nu-Holdings-Case-Study/README.md

 * __How is your company performing relative to competitors in the same domain?__

+    Nubank's competitors can be separated into two types: Traditional banks and other fin-techs.
+Traditional banks hold the largest threat over Nubank maily due to the current market power that they have.
+The main traditional banking competitors: Caixa Economica (32% in 2017); Banco do Brasil (19%); Itau Unibanco (12%); Bradesco (10%); and Santander (9%).

+    Caixa and Banco do Brasil are government controlled banks, there large consumer based is due to the majority of the Brazilian lower class that utilizing one of these bank.
+These are the basic banking options for a large portion of the population.

+    The latter 3 of the traditional bank competitors are private banks with strong brand morale due to being present for decades.
+These private banks have been exploring the innovative envirnment of digital banking since the start of the fintech revolution, making these private banks the most "direct" competitors of Nubank.

+    Nubank became a huge success early into the rise of digital banking, which triggered the start up of many other fin-tech companies.
+There are three main fin-tech competitors that have had quick growth, making them worth mentioning as competitors: Digio, Neon, and Intermedium.

+    Digio: has smaller rotative fees than Nubank and doesnt have a queue to create the credit card, but proved to be less user friendly.
+Digio is similar to Nubank, with a few differences in the products offered, yet Digio suffered/is suffering from not being the first entrant in the market.

+    Neon: only offers debt services, there are no rotative fees due to no credit card.
+In order to compensate the lack of revenue stream, Neon charges uses for withdrawals and transfers between banks.

+    Intermedium: Nubank's newest competitor; offers credit and debit services.
+Intermedium offers the lowest rotative fees, but lacks an extensive client base which delays it's growth.

 ## Recommendations

 * __If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)__

+    I would suggest expanding Nubank's rewards syetm by adding crypto as a redeemable reward.
+Similar to Coinbase's crypto rewards program with their debit cards.
+This would allow the user to convert points into different types of crypto, or potetially the crypto currency of the user's choosing.
+This would allow a new collaboration between the domains of digital banking and cryptocurrency.

 * __Why do you think that offering this product or service would benefit the company?__

+    I think the addition of a crypto rewards service would help bridge the gap between traditional currency and cryptocurrency through digital banking services.
+I also think that it would attract a larger portion of millenials as well as Gen Zs.
+This would largely be caused by the sharp peak of interest that the crypto and investing world has received from the younger generations.
+It would so possibly allow participation in the crypto market to be even more accessible.

 * __What technologies would this additional product or service utilize?__

+    Blockchain technology would be necessary for the creation and use of a crypto rewards product.
+There would need to be a program that could determine how much crypto does a user gain per $ spent, which cryptos would be options for users to redeem, where the cryptocurrency will be sent from, where the cryptocurrency will be delivered(via blockchain technology).
+There will also need to be a program to avoid fradulent transactions and to assist with other security measures.

+    Automation and artificial intelligence could also be helpful with the additon of a crypto rewards product.
+Automation can help reduce human intervention and allow for a more hands off program.
+Aritificial intelligence could smooth the transcaction process even more.

 * __Why are these technologies appropriate for your solution?__

+    Blockchain technology is essential when dealing with cryptocurrency.
+The company would not be able to process any sort of cryptocurrency transaction without the use of blockchain technology.

 ## Addendum
 * https://www.fool.com/quote/nyse/nu/#quote-overview